One of the biggest obstacles every land investor has to wrestle with is finding the “market value” of vacant land.

-It may seem like an odd dilemma to the typical real estate investor but trust me – if you've spent any amount of time trying to find comps or relevant valuation data for a parcel of raw land, you know that it can be incredibly challenging to nail down a concrete value for this type of real estate.
+It may seem like an odd dilemma to a conventional real estate investor but trust me – if you've ever tried to find comps or relevant valuation data for a parcel of raw land, you know how challenging it can be to nail down a concrete value for this type of real estate.

-Understanding How Appraisals Work
+How Real Estate Appraisals Work

 Sales Comparison Approach

-Appraisers will only consider the data from properties that have actually been sold, because these are concrete numbers and (in theory) they represent real purchase prices that have actually been paid.
+Appraisers will only consider the data from properties that have actually been sold because these are concrete numbers and (in theory) represent real purchase prices that have been paid.
 Appraisers usually find this data from various public records, real estate agents, other appraisers, etc.

-The Problem With Land
+The Problem With Land Valuation

-If we can't be certain about a property's market value, we'll have to live with some major risk and ambiguity (and this is never ideal, especially when you're investing a fortune into a property that you can't afford to be wrong about).
+If we can't be certain about a property's market value, we'll have to live with some ambiguity.
+Ambiguity is never ideal, especially when you're investing a lot of money into a property you can't afford to be wrong about.